bramvdbogaerde/scala-smtlib/README.md

 Scala SMT-LIB [![Build Status](http://laraquad4.epfl.ch:9000/regb/scala-smtlib/status/master)](http://laraquad4.epfl.ch:9000/regb/scala-smtlib)
 =============

-Scala SMT-LIB is a lightweight, no dependency, abstraction over the [SMT-LIB](http://www.smtlib.org/) standard for Satisfiability Modulo Theory (SMT) solvers.
+Scala SMT-LIB is a lightweight, abstraction over the [SMT-LIB](http://www.smtlib.org/) standard for Satisfiability Modulo Theory (SMT) solvers.
 It lets you use a type safe Scala API to build SMT-LIB scripts and ship them to any SMT-LIB complient solver over a process interface.